Hawaii and Ecology

 Driving down, we stopped at the lava field again, and discovered more sheep skeletons.
 We found a ram with hair still clinging to the bones, and then in a hollow in the lava we made a more gruesome discovery.
 There was the skeleton of a ewe, mostly bones but with a few tufts of hair.
 She had been shot in the face, blowing away her nose and upper jaw but leaving the brain intact.
 She had probably died slowly, maybe over days.
 Next to her, in a little cave in the lava, lay the skeleton of a lamb that had died where it was curled up, hiding.
 The hair was still mostly on the bones, with a little desiccated skin.
 The skeleton was almost completely undisturbed.
 There was another lamb not too far away.
 From the remains, I figured out what had happened.
 The ewe had her lambs on the lava field.
 Shortly after, she was shot and left to die.
 Without their mother, the lambs died of starvation.

-When we got back, I did an internet search and learned that the sheep had been shot from the air as part of an eradication campaign.
+At the condo, I did an internet search, and learned that the sheep had been shot from the air as part of an eradication campaign.
 They were being eliminated to protect the native vegetation and wildlife.

 Life has a brutal, even horrific, aspect to it.
 Life necessitates death, and it necessitates premature death.
 Nature does not follow any moral principles.
 The sheep that died on that mountain were not guilty of anything other than trying to survive.
 They were just living their lives.
 But in doing so, they inevitably came into conflict with other living beings.
 That is the nature of life.
 The lamb that died in that cave after losing its mother did nothing to deserve such a fate.
 But not every lamb that is born can live.
 Tragedy is built into the nature of life.